khanh-md/Programming-Concept/README.md

 # School-works
-# This file is for projects done for college classes
+# This file is for projects done for Programming Concept